openshift/assisted-service/deploy/operator/README.md

 ```

 The following actions are happening in this script:
-* It will instruct BMO to watch all namespaces searching for BMH objects.
 * Secrets for pull-secret and for private SSH key will be created.
 * A BMH object will be created for the extra host specified on the provided json file.
 * The following objects will be created as well: cluster-deployment, infra-env,